green-fox-academy/abdallahgeha/Final exam Boiii/final exam solution.md

     Front-End :
       The frontend is what the end user sees, it has the components that are rendered on the screen of the user.
       frontend uses HTML for static components , CSS for styling , and JS for dynamic logic
-      the Front end send requests to the backend using HTTP requests , in our project using fetch
+      the front-end send requests to the backend using HTTP requests , in our project using fetch
       and can then change the components shown to the user using the data received from the backend

     Back-End :